Zukemon/nftgall/README.md

     The default cash for registered users is set at $500.
 Assuming that in real life application they have a coupon code or something to register with, or even by the use of gift or credit cards.

-*I have learnt a lot during this whole process and will keep my passion for Computer Science and Art alive forever after this experience.*

 **This is my final Project and this is CS50!
 Thank you!**